OpenMDAO/POEMs/POEM_081.md

     varType : str
         Specifies whether inputs or outputs are being extracted. vars : list of str or tuple
-        List of provided variable names in str or tuple form.
-If an element is a str, then it should be the var name in its promoted name.
-If it is a tuple, then the first element should be the promoted name, and the second element should be the var name you wish to refer to it by within the subproblem [e.g. (prom_name, var_name)]. model_vars : dict
+        List of provided var names in str or tuple form.
+If an element is a str, then it should be the absolute name or the promoted name in its group.
+If it is a tuple, then the first element should be the absolute name or group's promoted name, and the second element should be the var name you wish to refer to it within the subproblem [e.g. (path.to.var, desired_name)].
+    model_vars : list of tuples
-        Dict of model's IO vars and meta data.
+        List of model variable absolute names and meta data.

     Returns
     -------
-    var_dict : dict
+    dict
         Dict to update `self.options` with desired IO data in `SubproblemComp`.
     """
     var_dict = {varType: {}}

+    # check for wildcards and append them to vars list
+    wildcards = [i for i in vars if isinstance(i, str) and '*' in i] for i in wildcards:
+        vars.extend(find_matches(i, [meta['prom_name'] for _, meta in model_vars]))
+        vars.remove(i)

     for var in vars:
         if isinstance(var, tuple):
+            # check if user tries to use wildcard in tuple
+            if '*' in var[0] or '*' in var[1]:
+                raise Exception('Cannot use \'*\' in tuple variable.')

             # check if variable already exists in var_dict[varType]
             # i.e. no repeated variable names
             if var[1] in var_dict[varType]: